FRCAluminati3555/aluminati-vision/README.md

 ```
 Be sure to select no for all options in the read-only-fs script.

+# Library
+The lib/src directory contains Java code for communicating with AluminatiVision from the robot code.
+The code is simple and should be able to be replicated in other languages (C++) with little difficulty.

 # Notice
 The scripts have been collected from various projects and are released under different licenses.
 Here is a list of links to these projects: